 Wilde wrote An Idea Husband during the decade known as the "Yellow" or "Naughty Nineties", the twilight years of England's Victorian era.
 This period was distinguished by England's growth as an industrial and imperial giant and an increasingly conservatism in social mores.
 The British were proud of their civilization and this is mirrored in Sir Robert's pride in his political position.
+Imperial expansion, foreign speculation, and the period's rigid system of mores--involving, for example, notions of familial devotion, propriety, and duty both public and personal--provide the backdrop for Wilde's play.
+As a primary propagator of aestheticism, Wilde rebelled against Victorian sensibilities, calling for a world judged by the beauty of its artifice rather than its moral value.

 The play condemns the value of Victorian society- it can also be perceived as a social satire.